 This program is accredited by the Council on Social Work Education.
-Students not enrolled in the MSW program may take elective courses with the permission of the division head, but required courses are restricted to MSW students.
+Students who are not enrolled in the MSW program may take elective courses with the permission of the division head, but required courses are restricted to MSW students.

 The MSW program is cohort-based, and the order of courses is strictly determined by selection of program.
-Program cohort options and detailed programs of study are available at the Division of Social Work office and website <www.valdosta.edu/sowk>.
-Students are admitted to one of the following cohort options: Full-Time (2 year); Part-Time (3 or 4 year); Web-Based (3 year) or Advanced Standing (1 year).
+Program cohort options and detailed programs of study are available at the Division of Social Work office and website www.valdosta.edu/sowk>.

+Students are admitted to one of the following cohort options: (1) On-campus option: Full-Time (2-year); Part-Time (3- or 4-year); (2) Web-based (3-year) or (3) Advanced Standing.
+Advanced Standing students may request either the on-campus or web-based option and may elect to attend classes full-time or part-time.

-The Advanced Standing option is available to students who received a B.S.W. from a CSWE accredited program in the last five years.
+The Advanced Standing option is available only to students who received a B.S.W. from a CSWE accredited program in the last five years.
 Additional admission requirements apply.
+Enrollment is extremely competitive, and space is limited.